nus-cs1010-2021-s1/as03-skeleton/questions.md

 Note that if you use any other algorithms to sort the numbers, you will be penalized heavily.

+Further, your code should go through every element in the array returned by the CS1010 I/O library exactly once.
+You will loose 1 mark for efficiency if you go through it more than once.

 Sample Run
 ----------